undertheseanlp/data/README.md

 ### Usage

-You can get data by downloading for this repository or using `underthesea download` command
+You can get data by downloading from this repository or using `underthesea download` command

 ```
 $ pip install underthesea